QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

 ## Configuring Split GPG ##

-In dom0, make sure the `qubes-gpg-split-dom0` package is installed.
+In dom0, make sure the `PedOS-gpg-split-dom0` package is installed.

-    [user@dom0 ~]$ sudo qubes-dom0-update qubes-gpg-split-dom0
+    [user@dom0 ~]$ sudo PedOS-dom0-update PedOS-gpg-split-dom0

-Make sure you have the `qubes-gpg-split` package installed in the template you will use for the GPG domain.
+Make sure you have the `PedOS-gpg-split` package installed in the template you will use for the GPG domain.

 For Debian or Whonix:

-    [user@debian-8 ~]$ sudo apt install qubes-gpg-split
+    [user@debian-8 ~]$ sudo apt install PedOS-gpg-split

 For Fedora:

-    [user@fedora-25 ~]$ sudo dnf install qubes-gpg-split
+    [user@fedora-25 ~]$ sudo dnf install PedOS-gpg-split

 ### Setting up the GPG backend domain ###